 The Model 3 also gets standard Type 2 and CCS sockets, which means that it can easily plug in to third-party public chargers that use these European standard connections.
 It can charge at up to 250kW, for a 10-80% battery top-up in around 20 minutes.
 A 7.4kW home wallbox charger will deliver a full battery in under 13 hours, or less than seven hours for the Standard Range Plus.

-Even that Standard Range Plus model, which gets rear-wheel drive and substantially less power than the other Model 3 variants, does 0-60mph in 5.3sec, so performance is absolutely no issue in any Model 3.
-If you do want to make your passengers feel sick, the Tesla Model 3 Performance model is hilariously quick, with a 0-60mph time of 3.1 seconds.
+Even that Standard Range Plus model, which gets rear-wheel drive and substantially less horsepower than the other Model 3 variants, does 0-60mph in 5.3sec, so performance is absolutely no issue in any Model 3.
+If you do want to make your passengers feel sick, the Tesla Model 3 Performance model is the quickest, and hilariously so, with a 0-60mph time of 3.1 seconds.

 Tesla Model 3 review